wezm/wezm.net/v2/content/posts/2020/turning-one-hundred-tweets-into-a-blog-post.md

 date = 2020-11-03T11:40:00+11:00

 [extra]
-#updated = 2020-06-19T09:30:00+10:00
+updated = 2021-09-30T09:14:36+10:00
 +++

 Near the conclusion of my [#100binaries] Twitter series I started working on [the blog post that contained all the tweets](@/posts/2020/100-rust-binaries/index.md).
 It ended up posing a number of interesting challenges and design decisions, as well as a couple of Rust binaries.
-Whilst I don't think the process was necessary optimal I thought I'd share the process to show my approach to solving the problem.
+Whilst I don't think the process was optimal I thought I'd share the process to show my approach to solving the problem.
 Perhaps the tools used and approach taken is interesting to others.

 <!-- more -->

 My initial plan was to use Twitter embeds.
-Given a tweet URL it's relatively easy to turn it into some HTML markup.
+Given a tweet URL it's fairly easy to turn it into some HTML markup.
 By including Twitter's embed JavaScript on the page the markup turns into rich Twitter embed.
 However there were a few things I didn't like about this option: